DSC-SPIDAL/tutorials/content/post/fungi_gene_sequence.md

 Once the configuration is complete the program can be run using the command `./run_dapwc.sh`.

+{{< highlight javascript >}}
+//Commands and steps - excute 1 command at a time cd applications/fungi-gene-sequence/scripts/dapwc/ vim config.properties // Perform needed config changes,Only need to correct the path for the distance file vim run_mds.sh // check that the correct config.properties file is configured ./run_dapwc.sh
+{{< /highlight >}}

 # Merging results and visualizing

 Once we have outputs from both DAPWC and DAMDS algorithms we can merge the results and visualize them on WebPlotViz.
 In order the merge the data the script `merge_and_format.sh` can be used.
 The script takes in